Team5CSYEFall/Project/README.md

 Add a trigger to the New Image Upload(New Post) and Text-to-Audio lambda functions and specify the SNS topic in it.
 ![picture](https://github.com/Team5CSYEFall/Project/blob/main/images/Screenshot%202020-12-17%20233451.png)

-## 6. Create an API Gateway and add two methods to it:
+## 6. Create an API Gateway and add two methods to it
 (a) Get: Configure the get method with the "Get Information" lambda
 ![picture](https://github.com/Team5CSYEFall/Project/blob/main/images/API%20GATEWAY%20(1).png)